woodenworks/project-kraken/spells/Focused Fortune.md

 **Components:** V,S
 **Duration:** Instantaneous

 You channel the eddies of the Dream around yourself.
-Until the start of your next turn, all creatures within 5 feet of you have advantage on their next attack roll.
+Until the start of your next turn, whenever a creature within 5 feet of you makes an attack roll, that creature has advantage on its attack.
+A creature can only gain this benefit once per turn.